Dr Andrea Phillipou

 - AMDC907 Hawthorn campus

 Dr Andrea Phillipou is a Senior Research Fellow in the Centre for Mental Health at Swinburne University, and holds Honorary Research Fellow positions in Psychiatry at The University of Melbourne, St Vincent's Hospital and the Austin Hospital.
 She leads the SWinburne Anorexia Nervosa (SWAN) Research Group, and the Body Image & Eating Disorders Research Portfolio at St Vincent's Hospital.
-She completed her PhD entitled 'Investigating the neurobiological and cognitive features of anorexia nervosa' at The University of Melbourne from 02/2012 - 02/2015.
-She has since published >50 peer-reviewed papers and 2 book chapters, and has received >$1 million in competitive research funding including a recent NHMRC Project Grant (CIA).
+She completed her PhD entitled 'Investigating the neurobiological and cognitive features of anorexia nervosa' at The University of Melbourne in 2015.
+She has since published over 50 peer-reviewed papers and 2 book chapters, and has received over $1 million in competitive research funding, including a recent NHMRC Project Grant (CIA).

 2- Developing tools (e.g. biomarkers) that can be used for more accurate diagnosis, early intervention and prevention of anorexia nervosa, and